 At the undergraduate level, almost everything is in German.
 There is no realistic path to a bachelor’s degree at a public German university without B2 or C1 German, and in practice most programs want C1.
 If you are 17 and want to study engineering in Germany, plan 1-2 years of language preparation before you even apply.

 At the master’s level, there are English-taught programs.
-The DAAD database lists around 1,500+ English-medium master’s programs at German universities.
+The DAAD database of international programmes lists around 1,500+ English-medium master’s programs at German universities.
 Fields with reasonable English options include computer science, data science, electrical engineering, mechanical engineering, business informatics, and some programs in international relations or public policy.

 The fields with thin English options include law, medicine, dentistry, psychology, social work, and most humanities programs.
 These are taught in German, require German-language entrance assessments, and lead to professions where German is the working language anyway.

 Even in an English-taught master’s program, daily life and part-time work will require German.
-Groceries, housing contracts, bureaucratic appointments, part-time jobs at the university canteen or retail – all in German.
+Groceries, housing contracts, bureaucratic appointments, part-time jobs at the university canteen or retail, all in German.
+If you are counting on it, read the honest numbers on part-time work while studying abroad before you build a budget around it.
 Students who arrive expecting to live in English are in for a difficult adjustment.

 The Job Market After Graduation